bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 So notice here, we started with a one and one(Initially deposited amount by A and B), and yeah, so Alice contributed one, so at this point, Alice should get paid back one, but Bob should only get paid back 0.5 because he had an output in TX1.
 Any questions about this structure because this will be extended in a minute.

-Audience: Can Alice add that output after the first transaction was signed already?
+[Audience]: Can Alice add that output after the first transaction was signed already?
 Or in other words, can we update the chain after we started it?

-Adam Gibson: I never thought about that.
+I never thought about that.
 What do you think?
 So hang on a minute.
 So, no?